 People expect video.
 It helps them see products that they may not be able to try out in a retail store, connects people who might be hundreds or thousands of miles away, and it makes learning new information quicker and more engaging.

-With so many platforms out there designed for video consumption and so many different devices and viewing habits to consider, choosing between horizontal and vertical videos might seem tough.
+With so many platforms out there designed for video consumption and so many different devices and viewing habits to consider, choosing between horizontal and recording vertical videos might seem tough.

 We know the power of video, particularly when it’s filmed in a natural, honest, and personable way.
 Gillespie Productions helps you bring out the best in your team and showcase your brand to the world.
 We do this primarily with horizontal videos, reflecting our experience in the broadcast industry and understanding viewer habits.